WakiMak/trentent.github.io-forked/_posts/2015-07-08-citrix-universal-print-server-troubleshooting-printing-blank-pages-or-inconsistent-printing.md

 </div>

 <div style="-webkit-text-stroke-color: initial; margin: 0px; padding: 0px;">
-  By utilizing the &#8216;printer mapped&#8217; UPD, avoiding the UPS, we can enable &#8216;Print Preview&#8217; functionality and look at the EMF file as it&#8217;s placed in the print queue. &nbsp;Here&#8217;s is what I see:
+  By utilizing the 'printer mapped' UPD, avoiding the UPS, we can enable 'Print Preview' functionality and look at the EMF file as it's placed in the print queue. &nbsp;Here's is what I see:
 </div>

 <div style="-webkit-text-stroke-color: initial; margin: 0px; padding: 0px;">